LunarLogic/ansible-elixir-playbooks/README.md

 You can learn more about the project from this blog post (TODO: add here url).

+Here you will find an example [Phoenix Framework app configured for deployment](https://github.com/LunarLogic/phoenix_website).

 ## Requirements

 ### Control machine (your computer)